zjgcainiao/ML_CreditCardDefaultPrediction/README.md

 - visit the http://127.0.0.1:5000/
 - visit the site in the presentation mode at: <http://127.0.0.1:5000/presentation?transition=concave#/>

+### 2. Deployment to Elastic Beanstalk

+Here are the steps

+- clone the github repository `git@github.com:zjgcainiao/ML_CreditCardDefaultPrediction.git`
+- navigate the current folder,make a compressed file of all source files.
+An example is `creditcardsource_v01.zip`.
+- Create and AWS account and login in the AWS Elastic Beanstalk website.
+- create a Elastic Beanstalk environment.
+- upload the compressed source file in the newly created environment.

 ## Regression Models

  We are using the data from [UCI Engineering Department](https://archive.ics.uci.edu/ml/datasets/default+of+credit+card+clients) to create a credit card default prediction model.
 There are 24 variables in our regression models.
 We use combined of 4 regression models: